 How to Manage and Mediate Conflicts in the Workplace and Home

-Through open discussion, review of case studies, participants in this one day program will learn what conflict is, how to identify the stages of conflict, understand the retaliatory cycle of conflict, and learn the art of mediation from a facilitative viewpoint, and participate in role play meditations that will help them further their understanding of how to manage conflicts in themselves and others.
+Through open discussion, review of case studies, participants in this one day program will learn what conflict is, how to identify the stages of the conflict, understand the retaliatory cycle of conflict, and learn the art of mediation from a facilitative viewpoint, and participate in role-play meditations that will help them further their understanding of how to manage conflicts in themselves and others.

-This program will prepare participants for leadership and everyday roles as business leaders and as family members, when it comes to understanding conflict in the workplace and everyday life situations.
+This program will prepare participants for leadership and everyday roles as business leaders and family members to understand the conflict in the workplace and everyday life situations.
 The participant will leave with a different set of lenses when viewing what conflict is and how it is identified in various stages.